Kaymer builds 2-shot lead at Memorial

 “I’m just going to play as good as I can tomorrow,” Scott said.
 “I like where it’s all at.
 I feel like the last few times I’ve been in with a chance, going back to the PGA Championship last year, I felt comfortable.
 So I’m not worried.
 I feel like this is the spot I’m meant to be. … I feel like my game is at a level that if I put it all together properly and control myself out there, I can win.”

 Matsuyama won the Memorial in 2014, the start of his road to stardom.
-He finished strong on both nines to give himself a chance.
+He finished strong on both nines to give himself a chance with a 64.

+Spieth has put together his best three-week stretch since the end of the 2017 season, and he was most pleased that he is keeping his tee shots in play and overcame some spotty iron play with a short game that appears to have returned full force.
+He finished with a 15-foot par putt on the 18th.

+“Just trying to hit plenty of greens in regulation and let the flat stick work itself on Sunday,” Spieth said.

 Tiger Woods also started strong by holing a bunker shot, nearly holing another and making the turn in 32.
 But on the 10th, his fairway bunker shot didn’t get out and came back in his footprint, leading to a double bogey.
 That slowed momentum, and Woods finished with a bogey for a 70 that left him 11 shots out of the lead.